MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/index.md

 ![Postman (Rest)](./media/postman1.png)

 Our Postman Collection provides a JSON mapping to our API that is directly importable into Postman.
 This is the one of the fastest ways to get started testing PlayFab.
-When imported into postman, you will get a full integration that supports multiple environment configurations.
-Every API call imported is setup with variables in urls and parameters making it easy for you to switch from title to title.
+When imported into Postman, you will get a full integration that supports multiple environment configurations.
+Every API call imported is set up with variables in URLs and parameters making it easy for you to switch from title-to-title.
 For additional details see [Executing the PlayFab API via Postman](executing-the-playfab-api-via-postman.md).

 Download Links: